Many of you sell a portion of your stockpile at a yard sale during the summer.

 - Drinks (cold in a cooler with ice) $0.50 for cans and $1 for bottles

 Sell small bags of chips and individually wrapped snacks for customers who have been out shopping all day.
 The items should not exceed $1.

 Create surprise bags (brown paper bags) worth a high value with various yard sale items for a set price.

 The bag should be stapled so that the customer gets a surprise.
 Write the value of the items in the bag and place a sticker with the asking price in the corner of the outside of the bag.

 This keeps the stockpile yard sale interesting.
 You want to have plenty of bags on hand.
 Whether you choose paper or plastic, bring out all of your bags because you’ll need them for your customer’s heavy bundles.

 Here Is A Question I Am Often Asked:

-Is selling stockpile items legal? / Is it illegal to sell stockpile items?
+Is selling coupon stockpile items legal? / Is it illegal to sell stockpile items?

-You may be surprised to hear that the Supreme Court actually addressed this very issue:
+You may be surprised to hear that the Supreme Court and federal government actually addressed this very issue:

 Supreme Court Chief Justice John G. Roberts Jr. wrote in May of 2017: “The purchaser and all subsequent owners are free to use or resell the product just like any other item of personal property, without fear of an infringement lawsuit.”Chief Justice John G. Roberts Jr. – Supreme Court